drjingma/netgsa/README.md

 3. For some settings, the variance estimates from approxVarEst could be negative.
 This affects the subsequent estimation with profile likelihood.
 We should thus add a validity check after approxVarEst.
 If negative, then use the previous simple estimates as the initialization for profileVarEst.
 In addition, approxVarEst may not converge for p > 2000.
 In such settings, we directly apply profileVarEst.
 Ali also mentioned potential identifiability issue with NetGSA.

 4. When do we get an empty estimated network based on a pre-specified graph and data?
 What guidance to provide in such a setting?
-5. The following is a strange error message:
+5. New error message when running permuted NetGSA:

     Error in bic.netEst(X = t(current_data[[k]]), one = oneMat, lambda = lambda_vec[i],  :
       task 1 failed - "'to' must be of length 1"
-    Calls: %dopar% -> <Anonymous>
+    Calls: %dopar% ->

     If we look further at the details, the error happens because: